Anaesthesiology and Rescue Medicine

 About us

-Anaesthesiology and Rescue Medicine is a peer-reviewed journal that publishes original papers on all aspects of general and regional anesthesia, intensive care, emergency medicine, resuscitation and pain therapy, as well as medical technologies and their applications.
-At the same time, although the topics covered by the journal mainly focus on clinical topics, it is also open to research in the field of experimental and basic research related to anesthesiology and intensive therapy, provided that the authors demonstrate their relevance to clinical medicine.
+Anesthesiology and Emergency Medicine Anesthesiology and Emergency Medicine is a peer-reviewed journal that publishes original papers on all aspects of general and regional anesthesia, intensive care, emergency medicine, resuscitation, and pain management, as well as medical technologies and their applications.
+Although the topics covered by the journal are primarily clinical, it also welcomes experimental and basic research related to anesthesiology and intensive care, provided the authors demonstrate their relevance to clinical medicine.
+Anesthesiology and Emergency Medicine< also publishes review articles commissioned by its scientific council from recognized experts in the field.
+The editorial board also accepts other articles, provided they are of outstanding scientific and didactic quality.
+The journal also publishes current recommendations and guidelines developed by scientific societies and their divisions in anesthesiology and intensive care, pain medicine, and resuscitation.
+Articles are published in Polish and English.

 Current issue